unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 - The nuget override process only works on already installed versions.
 The best way to ensure that the override is successful is to build the debugged application once before overriding the Uno.UI version the app uses.

-- Make sure to close the application that uses the overriden nuget package, to avoid locked files issues on Windows.
+- Make sure to close the application that uses the overridden nuget package, to avoid locked files issues on Windows.

 ### Troubleshooting